GowerCampbell/User-Defined-Functions/README.md

 # Python User-Defined Functions: Experiments and Applications
 **Author:** Gower Campbell

-This repository documents my experiments with **user-defined functions** in Python, focusing on practical applications like calculating areas, handling codewords, and managing holiday bookings.
+This repository documents my experiments with **user-defined functions** in Python, focusing on practical applications like calculating areas, handling spy-themed codewords, and managing holiday bookings.
 Each experiment is explained in detail in separate `.md` files, with clear examples and links to the code.

 ---